Enjoy the best of Japanese tradition and nature! (Western Saitama and Chichibu Area)

 Kawagoe Festival Hall

-The two genuine Dashis (festival cars) that has been pulled at the Kawagoe Festival is on display along with materials related to the Kawagoe Festival.
-The powerful atmosphere of the Kawagoe Festival can be physically felt all year round.
-In addition, there is a demonstration of musical accompaniment (about 20 minutes) on a regular basis at the exhibition hall.
+The two authentic Dashis (festival cars) pulled at the Kawagoe Festival are on display along with materials related to the Kawagoe Festival.
+At this exhibition hall, the powerful atmosphere of the Kawagoe Festival can be experienced all year round.
+There is also a regular demonstration of musical accompaniment (about 20 minutes).

 From Hon-Kawagoe Station take the Seibu Shinjuku Line for 20 minutes to Tokorozawa Station.
 Then take the Seibu Ikebukuro Line for 60 minutes to Seibu Chichibu Station.